hibari/hibari/README.md

 These v0.1.x releases are considered **unstable**.

 - **v0.1** - Released on July 13, 2010
-  * First public release of Hibari
+  * First public, open source release of Hibari

 - **v0.1.10** - Released on Feb 4, 2013
   * Minor bug fixes